weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 Currently, a generative module cannot be changed in the Weaviate class definition once it has been set.
 We are looking to change this going forward.
 <br/>

-If you would like us to priorize this issue, please [go to GitHub here](https://github.com/weaviate/weaviate/issues/3364), and give it a thumbs up.
+If you would like us to prioritize this issue, please [go to GitHub here](https://github.com/weaviate/weaviate/issues/3364), and give it a thumbs up.
 :::

 ## Overview